eleflea/PQDet/README.md

 We implement channel-prune method according [slimming][3].
 And only support vanilla conv or deepwise conv now.

 First, turn on sparse train in yaml file and train.
 By default, we use 0.01 sparse ratio.
-You may need to use longer schedule or larger sparse ratio if bn's gama is large.
+You may need to use longer scheduler or larger sparse ratio if bn's gama is large.

 After sparse train, prune and fine-tune.
 For example:
 ```